-This information will be collected primarily from you as information voluntarily provided to us, but we may also collect it where lawful to do so from (and combine it with information from) credit reference and fraud prevention agencies, public sources, third party service providers (such as Experian Limited trading as HD Decisions who will conduct a soft credit search as part of our “Check my Eligibility” service), tax or law enforcement agencies and other third parties.
+This information will be collected primarily from you as information voluntarily provided to us, but (as explained above) we may also collect it where lawful to do so from (and combine it with information from) credit reference and fraud prevention agencies, public sources, third party service providers (such as Experian Limited trading as HD Decisions who will conduct a soft credit search as part of our “Check my Eligibility” service), tax or law enforcement agencies and other third parties.
+Also, some of the personal information obtained from Credit Reference Agencies will have originated from publicly accessible sources.
+In particular, Credit Reference Agencies draw on court decisions, bankruptcy registers and the electoral register (also known as the electoral roll).
+We explain more about Credit Reference Agencies below.
+We have also mentioned above in the lists of personal information that we process some of the Credit Reference Agencies’ other sources of information (which are our own source of information too).
 We may also collect personal information about you from your use of other Company or Group websites or services.

-What other information do we collect and why?
+What other personal information do we collect and why?

 We automatically collect standard internet and website log information to understand how our website visitors behave, which we use to improve your experience online.
-This may include information about your Internet Service Provider, your operating system, browser type, domain name, the Internet Protocol (IP) address of your computer (or other electronic Internet-enabled device), your access times, the website that referred you to us, the web pages you request and the date and time of those requests.
+This may include information about your Internet Service Provider, your operating system, browser type, domain name, the Internet Protocol (IP) address of your computer (or other electronic Internet-enabled device), your access times, the website that referred you to us, pages on our website that you request and the date and time of those requests.

 - use our 'live chat' facility to speak to one of our Personal Loans Advisors;

-- contact us by email using the information on our sites;
+- contact us by email using the information on our websites;

 - create a My Hitachi Personal Finance account;